adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

 ## Automation

 Automation is sometimes a scary word, with concerns in the near term around what automation means particularly for workers completing low-skilled and repetitive tasks.
-Check out this cheery finding from a recent <a href="https://www.mckinsey.com/~/media/McKinsey/Global%20Themes/Digital%20Disruption/Harnessing%20automation%20for%20a%20future%20that%20works/MGI-A-future-that-works_Full-report.ashx" target="_blank">McKinsey piece</a> on automation:
+Check out this cheery finding from a recent <a href="https://www.mckinsey.com/~/media/McKinsey/Global%20Themes/Digital%20Disruption/Harnessing%20automation%20for%20a%20future%20that%20works/MGI-A-future-that-works_Full-report.ashx" target="_blank">McKinsey piece</a>:

 <blockquote>
   <strong>About half the activities people are paid almost $15 trillion in wages to do in the global economy have the potential to be automated by adapting currently demonstrated technology</strong>, according to our analysis of more than 2,000 work activities across 800 occupations.
 While less than 5 percent of all occupations can be automated entirely using demonstrated technologies, about 60 percent of all occupations have at least 30 percent of constituent activities that could be automated.